LucaHage/OGBComp-MOL-HIV/README.md

 # OGBComp-MOL-HIV

-#	 My first ML project
+Luca Hagemeyer first ML project @ Koch Group.
+The aim was to imporve on the HIV Competition without using Graph Neural Networks.
+The leaderboard can be found [here](https://ogb.stanford.edu/docs/leader_graphprop/)

-## Big thanks @janoschmenke for helping me with all issues I had
+**Big thanks [Janoch Menke](https://github.com/JanoschMenke) for helping me with all issues I had.**